oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Now let's create a domain resource; a domain resource is the key resource that tells the operator how to deploy a WebLogic domain.

-First, copy the following to a file called `mii-initial.yaml` or similar, or plan to use the file `domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that's included in the sample source.
+First, copy the following to a file called `mii-initial.yaml` or similar, or plan to use the file `domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that is included in the sample source.

   {{%expand "Click here to expand the WLS domain resource YAML." %}}
   ```